fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 In the preview of this feature, it will be possible to use this feature outside FSHarp.Core with the `/langversion:preview` flag.

 It is possible that a future release will only make this feature non-preview within FSharp.Core, and withdraw the feature for external use.

+### Micro decisions

+There are many alternatives possible with regard to relatively small decisions, for example

+* Naming
+* Whether the `__resumeAt` construct is explcit at all at the start of `MoveNext` methods
+* Whether the `__stateMachine` construct is a new language construct or, as in this design, is a compiler-special construct built out of existing syntax.
+* many others

+We encourage the reader to remember this is a low-level mechanism and essentially none of the details are user-facing.

 # Compatibility